 The downside of redaction or unintended consequences of sanitizing public land records includes creating a lengthy effort for the homeowner to access their own records and even prevent future buying or selling of the real estate without first proving ownership.
 Also, when an individual homeowner feels protected due to sanitized land records, it can create a false sense of security and increase the risk of certain types of fraud.

 Specific federal regulations require the removal of certain data.
 The Gramm-Leach-Bliley Act is a federal regulation that was passed to protect consumer financial privacy.
 The basics of the Act is that it limits when a financial institution may disclose a consumer’s “nonpublic personal information” to any nonaffiliated third parties.
 The Gramm-Leach-Bliley Act (GLB) was enacted in November 1999.
 The date for full-compliance to the regulations by all covered financial entities was July 2001.

 The GLB covers real estate transactions and banking institutions.
 To comply with the federal requirements set forth under the GLB, agents are required to protect Nonpublic Personal Information (NPI) and specifically an individual’s name associated with any of the following:

 - Social Security Numbers.

 - State Identification Card Numbers.

 Special Circumstances or Individuals

-Under the GLB, certain individuals require specific extra concern when it comes to protecting data privacy.
+Under the GLB, certain individuals require specific extra concerns when it comes to protecting data privacy.
 Loss of their personal information can impact their lives, careers, or even safety.
-The GLB addresses this concern by listing individuals that financial institutions, including real estate transactions, must consider their circumstance in allowing for extra redaction or sanitization of personal details from public land records.
+The GLB addresses this concern by listing individuals that financial institutions, including real estate transactions, must consider their circumstances in allowing for extra redaction or sanitization of personal details from public land records.
 To comply with the GLB, an effective solution is required to handle their data carefully, not to place anyone’s safety at risk.
 These individuals covered by the GLB ARE: